 Finally, the rapid growth of ICTs and the increasingly digital world, create particular challenges and increasing concerns that the Union may support, within the mandate given by the membership: the environmental impact of increasing networks and devices connected; issues such as cyber-security, online privacy, and consumer protection; the impact on jobs; on growing inequalities; but also the ethical dimensions of the use of new digital technologies.

-The elements of SWOT analysis to be considered while developing the strategy, presenting the strengths and weaknesses of the ITU as well as the opportunities and threats facing the organization, are introduced in the table below (or to be included as an Appendix).
+The elements of SWOT analysis to be considered while developing the strategy, presenting the strengths and weaknesses of the ITU as well as the opportunities and threats facing the organization, are introduced in the table below.

+Table 1.
 SWOT Analysis